You are listening to the Sean Hannity Radio Show podcast.

 We'll be steadfast in our determination.

-Someone will fall from the road.
+Someone will fall from above.

 May the Irish hills caress you.